qqjckimo/helpfile/README.md

 npm run test
 ```

-Go to `http://localhost:8080` if the tes command run successfully.
+The `index.html` should be able to view at `http://localhost:8080` if the tes command run successfully.

 # Before push

+!!
 Run build command before push and release.

 ```bash
 npm run build
 ```

-Using followin command to run the built container
+Using the following command to run the built container

 ```bash
 npm run build:up

 ```

-Go to `http://localhost:8080` to test the build result.
+The production version of `index.html` should be able to view `http://localhost:8080` to test the build result.